 The maximum media size is obviously determined by the imager bed size.
 The minimum media size however is an important factor in reducing media wastage and is either unlimited or very low (approximately 3” x 3”) depending on media type.
 Media can be used in standard sizes or cut to size before imaging.
 For maximum plot sizes of each machine, please refer to the product overview on this site.
 Custom size imagers can be built on request to meet exceptional customer specifications.
 Several custom MIVA imagers have been installed worldwide to-date.
 The largest plotter, now working in the UK, has a plotting area of 3m x 1.1m.
 The largest Direct Imager, operating in Germany, has a maximum media length of 6 meters.

 All MIVA systems are flatbed, allowing exposure of panels, film, glass or chrome plates and eliminating any deformation of the medium during imaging.
 The medium is held in place during the imaging procedure and the area of the plot is exposed by one or more projectors mounted on a moving X-Y-Z table which moves in a plane parallel to the film.
 Because of this, the projected pixel size and therefore the line width or structure size is stable over the plotting area.

 MIVA Direct Imagers and Mask Writers use Quad Wavelength Semiconductor light sources in each imaging projector.
 This allows exposure optimization of our customer´s preferred photoresist or solder mask type.
 For increased DI throughput, multi-head systems are available, also as an in-field upgrade.
-Light Sources have a nominal lifetime of 20.000 hours and are in-field Swap & Go replaceable.
+Light Sources are in-field Swap & Go replaceable.